 By far, my favorite time of the year is the fall season.
 For us in Southern California, the fall season doesn’t usually mean the changing of colors or dramatic temperature loss.
 Still, it does give way to the many great traditions that make me excited for this time of year.
 Ever since moving to Riverside four years ago, the Mission Inn Festival of Lights has been one of my main traditions during the fall season.
 It is an extravagant display of Christmas lights that combines with the famous and historic California hotel for a unique night out that is worth the drive to Riverside.
 It was even on the top ten destinations for holiday lights last year in the whole United States.
 Here is all the information so you can check it out yourself.

 Update 2020 – The lights are still on during the 2020 Christmas season, however, there are far fewer than normal, you cannot walk down the main walkway and there are no vendors around the Mission Inn.
-I will have a video on the experience soon.

 - Starts the day after Thanksgiving and is crazy busy for opening night